microsoft/DeepSpeed/docs/_tutorials/bert-finetuning.md

 - **How to Use HuggingFace and TensorFlow Pretrained Models**

-BingBertSquad supports both HuggingFace and TensorFlow pretrained models, followings are two model examples in `/test/huggingface/` and `/test/tensorflow/`.
+BingBertSquad supports both HuggingFace and TensorFlow pretrained models.
+Here, we show the two model examples in `/test/huggingface/` and `/test/tensorflow/`.

 ```shell
 [/test/huggingface/]